-I hold a Chair in Restorative Neuroscience at Imperial College where I research on the molecular and transcriptional mechanisms that control neuroregeneration.
-I also hold a post within the NHS as a consultant in Neurology.
+I hold a Chair in Restorative Neuroscience at Imperial College where my research group investigates the molecular signalling and transcriptional mechanisms that control axonal sprouting and regeneration.
+I also hold a honorary post within the NHS as a consultant in Neurology.
 Previously, since 2006, I worked at the University of Tuebingen, Germany as a Research Group Leader, where I was also a consultant clinician in Stroke and General Neurology.

-I did my post-doctoral training in Neuroscience studying gene expression regulation after spinal cord injury at Georgetown University, Washington DC, 2001-2004 where I was also research Instructor (2004-2006).
+I did my post-doctoral training in Neuroscience studying gene expression regulation after spinal cord injury at Georgetown University, Washington DC, 2001-2004 where I became research Instructor (2004-2006).
 I studied Medicine at La Sapienza University and did my Neurology training at Catholic University, Rome, Italy.

 Restorative Neuroscience research

-For futher information on my role within the Restorative Neurosciences section please skip to the 3 minute mark on the video below or use the following link:
+For further information the role of Prof. Di Giovanni within the Division of Neuroscience please skip to the 3 minute mark on the video below or use the following link:

-Additional information on the Restorative Neuroscience section of Imperial's Brain Sciences Division can be found here: http://www1.imperial.ac.uk/departmentofmedicine/divisions/brainsciences/restorativeneuroscience/
+Additional information on the Division of Neuroscience within the of Imperial's Department of Brain Sciences can be found here: http://www1.imperial.ac.uk/departmentofmedicine/divisions/brainsciences/restorativeneuroscience/